digitallyinduced/ihp/Guide/tailwindcss.markdown

 ## Building for production

-Because we defined the `static/app.css` make task above, the standard process of building IHP css applies here as usual:
+Because we defined the `static/app.css` make task above, the standard process of building IHP CSS applies here as usual:

 ```bash
 make static/prod.css